quiaro/dashboard-prototype/README.md

 - Dashboard items can expand/contract
 - Only one dashboard item can be opened at a time
 - Style variations per state (running, accepted, rejected)
-- Ability to fetch an initial list of dashboard items
+- Ability to fetch an initial list of tasks
-- Ability to add a new dashboard item
+- Ability to add a new task
-- Ability to update dashboard items per changes in the data
+- Ability to update tasks per changes in the data
 - Loading spinner for initial data load
 - Animated transitions via CSS and React's animation add-ons
 - Flexible layout with a minimum width (1024px)